golanlevin/60-212/2026/syllabus/README.md

 # Classroom Hygiene

-As we head back to campus, keep in mind that thousands of students are returning from many different locations — potentially bringing with them some germs you haven't encountered before.
+As we head back to campus, keep in mind that people are returning from many different locations — potentially bringing with them some germs you haven't encountered before.
 In light of this, the following policies and suggestions govern our in-person meetings:

 * We will follow current CMU public health guidelines; at minimum, **masks are welcome, respected, and even encouraged**.
 However: It's important that we be able to see and hear each other well.
-In the interest of effective interpersonal communication, *feel welcome to lower your mask (if you wish) if you are actively speaking to the entire class.*
+In the interest of effective interpersonal communication, *feel welcome to lower your mask (if you wish) if you are actively addressing the entire class.*
 * **Drinks** in containers with lids are permitted.
-* **Messy or greasy meals** (e.g. sauce-heavy food) in the computer lab are strongly discouraged.
+* **Messy, greasy, and/or pungent meals** in our classroom are strongly discouraged.
-* If you must eat, please do so only at the central table island — **keep food and open drinks away from computer equipment.**
+* **Keep food and open drinks away from computer equipment!**

 ---

 # Take Care of Yourself

 **Please take care of yourself**.
 I encourage you to do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol in excess, getting enough sleep, and taking some time to relax.
 This will help you achieve your goals and cope with stress.
 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, it is critically important to seek support.
-If you or someone you know is in danger of harm to self or others, please call someone immediately, day or night — such as:
+Help is available, day or night, at:

 * **[Counseling and Psychological Services](http://www.cmu.edu/counseling/) (CaPS): +1-412-268-2922**
 * **[Resolve Crisis Network](https://www.upmc.com/services/behavioral-health/resolve-crisis-services) (UPMC): +1-888-796-8226**